 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

-Represent Wake Forest University Health Sciences, University of North Carolina Greensboro, University of North Carolina Charlotte and other universities in preparing and prosecuting numerous U.S. and international patent applications, including applications relating to cancer diagnostics and/or treatment, the treatment of neuronal dysfunction.
-For example, patents have been granted for methods to prevent neurodegeneration, to detect elevated MAP-2 in melanoma, and the use of angiotensin antagonists to treat cancer.
-Also, the firm assisted with patent license counseling and negotiation, inventorship disputes, and inter-university agreement negotiations.
+University experience includes representation of Wake Forest University Health Sciences, University of North Carolina Greensboro, University of North Carolina Charlotte, Georgia Health Sciences and other universities in preparing and prosecuting numerous U.S. and international patent applications, including applications relating to cancer diagnostics and/or treatment, large (e.g., antibody) and small molecule therapeutics, the treatment of neuronal dysfunction.
+Also, assisted with patent license counseling and negotiation, inventorship disputes, and inter-university agreement negotiations.

 Insights View All